Time Out says

-Isabelle Huppert and Time of the Wolf filmmaker Michael Haneke reteam for a drama about a middle-class French family with an emotional sickness at its heart.
+'Amour' director Michael Haneke and Isabelle Huppert reteam for a drama about a middle-class French family with an emotional sickness at its heart

 At the head of the household is ailing Georges (Jean-Louis Trintignant), who doesn't have a friendly word to say to anyone and is consumed with anger and regret.
 His daughter, Anne (Isabelle Huppert), runs the family business day-to-day and has a grown-up son, Pierre (Franz Rogowski), who has a drink problem and a chip on his shoulder about the family’s wealth.
 Anne’s brother, Thomas (Mathieu Kassovitz), is an emotionally-stunted doctor, married to his second wife, Anaïs (Laura Verlinden), but seeking dirty thrills online.
-He has a new baby but must remember that he’s already a father when 13-year-old Eve (Fantine Harduin) comes to stay after his ex-wife attempts suicide.
+The couple has a new baby, and Thomas is also father to 13-year-old Eve (Fantine Harduin), who comes to stay after her mum attempts suicide.

 Cast and crew